-DEVELOPMENT OF NATURAL SUPPORTS: Supports from supervisors & co-workers.
-These natural supports are particularly effective because they enhance the social integration between the employee with a disability and his/her co-workers and supervisor.
+Supports from supervisors & co-workers are particularly effective because they enhance the social integration between the employee with a disability and his/her co-workers and supervisor.
 In addition, natural supports may be more permanent, consistently and readily available, thereby facilitating long-term job-retention.

-Pathway to Employment is a person-centered employment planning and support service that provides assistance for individuals to obtain, maintain or advance in competitive employment.
-This service offers an individualized planning process that helps individuals identify a career or vocational direction.
+Pathway to Employment is a person-centered employment planning, support and assessment service that provides assistance for individuals to obtain, maintain or advance in competitive employment.
+This service offers an individualized planning process that helps individuals identify a career or vocational direction through unpaid volunteer experiences.
 Pathway to Employment also provides instruction and training in job readiness skills and develops a plan for achieving competitive, integrated employment at or above the New York State minimum wage.
-Within 12 months the outcome of this employment supports; and preparation for supported employment services.
-To be eligible for Pathway to Employment, an individual needs to be enrolled in the Home and Community Based Waiver (HCBS).
-To enroll, discuss Pathway to Employment with your Medicaid Services Coordinator (MSC) or contact your OPWDD Reginal Office.

-Supported Employment service may be provided to any individual who is determined by ACCES-VR or CVBH to be eligible for the service, and who meets ALL of the criteria below:
+Supported Employment service may be provided to any individual who is determined by ACCES-VR or the Commission for the Blind and Visually Handicapped (CBVH) to be eligible for the service, and who meets ALL of the criteria below:

 2. Due to a most significant disability, competitive employment has not occurred or has been interrupted or intermittent.

-4. Anyone who ACCES-VR or CVBH has issued a written authorization to provide Supported Employment services.
+4. Anyone who ACCES-VR or CBVH has issued a written authorization to provide Supported Employment services.